 It sits directly over the train tracks on a huge concrete slab, the construction of which caused considerable delays as they could only work when the trains weren’t running.

 The building is also the first in the UK to sport double-decker lifts, with the lower deck doors opening to odd-numbered floors and the upper deck, unsurprisingly opening on even-numbered floors.
 The entrance escalators also reflect that demarcation.
-Double-decker lifts have the advantage that you can carry a lot more people in far fewer lifts – a problem which can eat up valuable floor space in tall buildings.
+Double-decker lifts have the advantage that you can carry a lot more people in far fewer lifts – a problem that can eat up valuable floor space in tall buildings.

-Otherwise, its a fairly generic tall building with the core running up one side, so that the windows can wrap around about 300 degrees of each floor (pdf of the floorplan).
+Otherwise, it’s a fairly generic tall building with the core running up one side, so that the windows can wrap around about 300 degrees of each floor (pdf of the floorplan).
 Studying the floorplan shows that men get 6 toilets (3 urinals, 3 cubicles) and women get just 4 cubicles.
 No wonder women’s toilets always have a queue outside!

-There are some very odd nooks in the corners of each floor as the steel supports jut into the office space, and personally floor to ceiling glass scares me – I prefer something solid by the floor to reassure me I wont smash out of the building by accident.
+There are some very odd nooks in the corners of each floor as the steel supports jut into the office space, and personally, floor to ceiling glass scares me – I prefer something solid by the floor to reassure me I won’t smash out of the building by accident.